 Using this framework, the Publisher Administrator functions in a role that is very similar to a Functional Administrator and needs security rights to open events in the Event Form, edit Event Descriptions, set Event Categories, and adjust other elements of the event.
 The Publisher Administrator is also responsible for building applicable event searches to share with the Publisher User.

-This framework produces a layered approach to the calendaring process where the Publisher User is merely a consumer of events with no access to the Event Wizard (see diagram below).
+This framework produces a layered approach to the calendaring process where the Publisher User is merely a consumer of events with no access to the Event Form (see diagram below).

 The Single Publisher User Approach